-Double-click the block to display the component editor for it.
+Right-click the block and select [Open MY-Card Editor] from the context menu to display the editor for it.

 MY8-AE96S component editor

 Parameter Setting Range Function 0 Input Format Double Channel Double Speed Selects the format for 88.2/96 kHz.
 2 Double Fs ON/OFF When ON the speed of the word clock from the MY Card is doubled.
 Only displayed when this card is functioning as the word clock master.
 3 Output Format Double Channel Double Speed Selects the format for 88.2/96 kHz.
 4 Sampling Rate Converter ON/OFF Turns the sampling rate converter ON.